kissssu/kissssu/README.md

 Cybersecurity enthusiast building a business while expanding skills and contributing to the community.

-* 🌍  I'm based in India
+* 🌍  I'm situated in India
 * ✉️  You can contact me at [kp5036811@gmail.com](mailto:kp5036811@gmail.com)
 * 🚀  I'm currently working on [Network Scanner](http://github.com/kissssu/Network-Scanner)
 * 🧠  I'm learning API Pentesting.